harkishanpansuriya/Flutter_Interview_Questions/questions.md

     - Cloud Storage: Store and serve user-generated content like images and videos.
     - Hosting: Deploy web apps and serve them through Firebase Hosting.

-35. What is `profile mode` and when do you use it?
+80. What is `profile mode` and when do you use it?

-In profile mode, some debugging ability is maintained—enough to profile your app’s performance.
+    - In profile mode, some debugging ability is maintained—enough to profile your app’s performance.
-Profile mode is used when you want to analyze performance.
 Profile mode is disabled on the emulator and simulator, because their behavior is not representative of real performance.
-On mobile, profile mode is similar to release mode, with the following differences: - Some service extensions, such as the one that enables the performance overlay, are enabled. - Tracing is enabled, and tools supporting source-level debugging (such as DevTools) can connect to the process.
-Profile mode for a web app means that: - The build is not minified but tree shaking has been performed. - The app is compiled with the dart2js compiler.
-The command flutter run --profile compiles to profile mode.

-28. What types of `tests` can you perform?
+81. What types of `tests` can you perform?

     There are three main kinds of tests:
     - unit tests, widget tests and integration tests.